 Rain and cool temperatures tend to suppress mite populations.
 Considerable natural control is provided by lady beetles (Stethorus spp.) and minute pirate bugs (Orius spp.).
 Predator mites such as Typhlodromus spp. or Neoseiulus fallacis (syn.
 Amblyseius fallacis) are also effective at managing populations of spider mites and may be purchased and released within the orchard.
 This approach is much more feasible for home orchardists and small acreage hazelnut growers.

+Spider mites thrive in dusty conditions; control dust on roads and headlands.
 Home orchardists: Mite populations can be physically reduced by spraying the tree with water.
 Population reductions may allow natural predators to gain control of an outbreak.

 Management-chemical control: HOME USE

 - azadirachtin (neem oil)-Some formulations are OMRI-listed for organic use.

 - bifenthrin (as a mix with other ingredients).

 - insecticidal soap-Some formulations are OMRI-listed for organic use.